DinoJetPilot/code-2-self/README.md

-# Blog Informtion
+# Notes

-This can be where ideas are stored for a reference/tutorial blog.
+This repository is for web development references.